 How To Get To Angel’s Billabong

 Angel’s Billabong is located in Sakti village, Klungkung regency.
-It shares the same location with Broken Beach, Crystal Bay, and Kelingking Beach.
+It shares the same location as Broken Beach, Crystal Bay, and Kelingking Beach.
 From Sanur, tourists could depart using a fast boat to reach Nusa Penida Island.

 The cost for one way boat trip varies from Rp100.000 to Rp175.000.
 After arriving at Toyapake Harbor in Cristal Bay, tourists can rent a scooter for Rp70.000 to continue the journey.

 From the main harbor, expect a 40-minute ride on a bumpy road trip to reach Angel’s Billabong.
 To point out, a parking lot is available near Broken Beach.
-Then, it will only take a short walking distance to the pathway towards the Angel’s Billabong’s cliff.
+Then, it will only take a short walking distance to the pathway towards the cliff.

 Address & Location